deanbot/dark-sky-skeleton/README.md

 darkSky.get().then(data => console.log(data));
 ```

-### Make use of excludes
+## Make use of excludes

-"Exclude some number of data blocks from the API response.
+"Exclude some number of data blocks from the api response.
 This is useful for reducing latency and saving cache space ([see 'Request Parameters'](https://darksky.net/dev/docs/forecast))."

 ```javascript
 const excludes = ['alerts', 'currently', 'daily', 'flags', 'hourly', 'minutely'],